 But there is more to the functional consequences of LBBB.
 Some patients ( many, most ?) with LBBB develop heart failure.
 Some of the evidence for this occurrence comes from the clinical experience of patients with heart block who have had pacemakers with the traditional right apical pacing electrode, which in effect is an iatrogenic LBBB.It is thought that the abnormal contraction patterns due to LBBB may lead to a deleterious cardiac remodeling and ultimate heart failure.

-The introduction and advances in cardiac electrocardiography made it possible to gain important insights into what the functional consequences of LBBB were and ultimately provide a new treatment for heart failure.
+The introduction and advances in cardiac echocardiography made it possible to gain important insights into what are the functional consequences of LBBB and ultimately provided a new treatment for heart failure.

 Dr. IG McDonald in 1973 demonstrated by echocardiography that the interventricular septum moved abnormally.
 The septal problems were defined more clearly by Curtis in 1983 who showed that various abnormal movements of the septum were associated with lower cardiac ejection fraction.,some patterns being more detrimental than others.
 Curtis mentioned that cardiac pacing might mitigate the LBBB induced abnormal ventricular contraction pattern.